-You can quickly and easily check your MBC Voice Mail from any phone, anywhere!
-Simply call 540-887-7200 and Marsha the Virtual Operator will welcome you to the system and give you the option to dial a number, or to PRESS * if you have a mailbox on the system.
+You can quickly and easily check your MBU Voice Mail from any phone, anywhere!
+Simply call 540-887-7200 and the Virtual Operator will welcome you to the system and give you the option to dial a number, or to PRESS * if you have a mailbox on the system.
 To check your voice mail, PRESS # when instructed, and then enter your mail box number.
-Marsha will then prompt you for to enter your password — and viola you are in!
-Now you can play messages, changes your greeting just like from on campus!
+The Virtual Operator will then prompt you for to enter your password — and viola you are in!
+Now you can play messages and changes your greeting just like from on campus!
 Remember this might be a long distance call depending on where you are calling from.

-There are 3 main greetings and some sub sets.
-Here is the way you would change your greetings.
+There are 3 main greetings and some subsets..
 All campus voice mailboxes have the ability to allow the caller to opt out of your message by pressing 0.
 If the caller opts out, they will be connect to your department main line or security.
 You may suggest this to the caller in your personal message.
 To change your greeting, sign in to your voice mail box and from the main menu use Option 4; Personal Options and then choose Option 3; Greetings.
 You have 3 types of greeting to choose from.

 You must first contact the student life office to request your dorm room change.
-Once that has been received, CIS will transfer your voice mail to the new dorm phone number.
+Once that has been received, OIT will transfer your voice mail to the new dorm phone number.

 You will need to contact the Help Desk by creating a Help Request, coming in person or using another phone.